Information about Colistin

 How colistin works

 Colistin is an antibiotic.
-It works by killing the bacteria that cause infections.
+It kills bacteria by destroying the bacterial cell membrane.

 Common side effects of colistin